Lubricate Ball Joints

 Good suspension allows the wheels to move over bumps and potholes smoothly while making the car experience a very small amount of jolt.
 In order for the wheels to move freely of the vehicle’s body, joints connect parts together while allowing them to move around.
 On parts that need to move in multiple directions simultaneously, ball joints are the only solution.

 - To access the ball joint, wheels and brake components will usually have to be removed.

-- When lubricating the ball joint, the steering knuckle and other suspension components can be inspected for excess wear.
+- When lubricating the ball joint, The mechanic can inspect the steering knuckle and other suspension components for excess wear.